manwaltep/HeuristicImperatives-Maori.md/Te_Kāhui_Raraunga.md

 7. Data quality and system integrity
 8. Data classificiation

-# Table of Contents
-#### Executive Summary
-#### Table of Contents
-#### List of Figures
-#### Definitions
-#### Glossary
-#### Initialisms

-#### PART 1: INTRODUCTION
-* Purpose of this report
-* What is Māori data governance?
-* Why is Māori data governance important?
-* What is the wider global context for Māori data governance?
-* Who is this report for?
-* Background and engagement to date
-* Waka Hourua: Tiriti partnership and Mana Motuhake

-#### PART 2: THE MĀORI DATA GOVERNANCE MODEL
-* Te Tiriti o Waitangi as the Model foundation
-* Model scoping and development
-* How to use the Model
-* Vision
-	* Desired Outcomes
-	* Guiding Values
-	* Authority
-* Māori Data Governance Pou
-	* Pou 1 | Data capacities and workforce development
-	* Pou 2 | Data infrastructure
-	* Pou 3 | Data collection
-	* Pou 4 | Data protection
-	* Pou 5 | Data access, sharing and repatriation
-	* Pou 6 | Data use and reuse
-	* Pou 7 | Data quality and system integrity
-	* Pou 8 | Data classification
-#### PART 3: MOVING FORWARD
-* Next steps

 ### Definitions

-#### algorithms
-A series of steps through which particular inputs can be turned into outputs.
+**Algorithms** A series of steps through which particular inputs can be turned into outputs.
 An algorithmic system is a system that uses one or more algorithms to produce outputs that can be used for making decisions.

-#### Crown
-The Crown means the Sovereign and includes all ministers of the Crown, all public service agencies and all non-public service departments.
+**Crown** The Crown means the Sovereign and includes all ministers of the Crown, all public service agencies, and all non-public service departments.

-#### data harm
-Data harm refer to the adverse effects caused by uses of data that damage or set back a person, group, entity or society’s interests.
+**Data harm** Data harm refers to the adverse effects caused by uses of data that damage or set back a person, group, entity, or society's interests.

-#### data repatriation
-Indigenous data repatriation means returning Indigenous data to Indigenous rights-holders, whether individuals or collectives.
-This differs from data repatriation in cloud computing which usually means returning data and applications from the cloud to a traditional enterprise data centre.
+**Data repatriation** Indigenous data repatriation means returning Indigenous data to Indigenous rights-holders, whether individuals or collectives.
+This differs from data repatriation in cloud computing, which usually means returning data and applications from the cloud to a traditional enterprise data center.

-#### interoperability
-The ability of different systems, devices, applications or products to connect and work with other products of systems.
+**Interoperability** The ability of different systems, devices, applications, or products to connect and work with other products or systems.

-#### Māori
-The term Māori, as used in this report, include all individuals and collectives self-identified or recognised as Māori, including hapū, iwi and hapori.
+**Māori** The term Māori, as used in this report, includes all individuals and collectives self-identified or recognized as Māori, including hapū, iwi, and hapori.

-1 For a comprehensive description of data harm, see Redden, Brand & Terzieva (2020).
-2 For definitions of Māori data, see Te Kāhui Raraunga (2021a) and Te Mana Raraunga (2018).
-#### Māori data
-Māori data refers broadly to digital or digitisable data, information or knowledge (including mātauranga
-Māori) that is about, from or connected to Māori.
-It includes data about population, place, culture and environment.
-2
+**Māori data** Māori data refers broadly to digital or digitizable data, information, or knowledge (including mātauranga Māori) that is about, from, or connected to Māori.
+It includes data about population, place, culture, and environment.

-#### Māori data governance
-The principles, structures, accountability mechanisms, legal instruments and policies through which Māori exercise control over Māori data.
+**Māori data governance** The principles, structures, accountability mechanisms, legal instruments, and policies through which Māori exercise control over Māori data.

-#### Māori data sovereignty
-The inherent rights and interests that Māori have in relation to the collection, ownership and application of Māori data.
+**Māori data sovereignty** The inherent rights and interests that Māori have in relation to the collection, ownership, and application of Māori data.

-#### public service
-The public service is defined in section 10 of the Public Service Act 2020 to mean public service agencies.
-The Act also includes Crown agents for the purposes of subparts 2 and 4 of part 1 of the Act relating to values and behaviours.
+**Public service** The public service is defined in section 10 of the Public Service Act 2020 to mean public service agencies.
+The Act also includes Crown agents for the purposes of subparts 2 and 4 of part 1 of the Act relating to values and behaviors.

-#### public sector
-The public sector includes the public service, state sector and local government.
+**Public sector** The public sector includes the public service, state sector, and local government.

-#### surveillance capitalism
-A system built around the harvesting and commodification of personal data for profit.
+**Surveillance capitalism** A system built around the harvesting and commodification of personal data for profit.

 # Glossary